 If you measure high VOCs but can't identify the source, order a very expensive VOC test kit that will give you a breakdown of precisely which VOCs are high.

 Installing an ERV in my parent's house helped alleviate some of the allergy symptoms I was having there.
 I think this was caused by high VOCs but I haven't quite nailed down the source.
 It may be from offgassing in the uninsulated attic leaking through the can lights.

 Carbon Monoxide (CO) isn't technically a VOC but can be treated as one.
 It's produced by incomplete combustion and can kill you in your sleep.
 If you have old gas-powered appliances in your house, or if you're just feeling extra safe, buy a CO meter and put it in your bedroom.

 A house fire is an extreme case of high VOCs.
 When there's a fire I recommend switching your health-improvement strategy from cleaning the indoor air to not burning to death.
 Make sure you have the good kind of smoke detector.

 Good air quality makes you smarter and healthier.
 Good air is a comfortable temperature (65-80ºF) and humidity (40-50%) with low PM2.5 (0ppm), CO2 (<800ppm), and VOC (0ppm).

-Use this handy chart as a shortcut for which interventions to use with which air quality problems. ✅ means "improves," ❌ means "makes worse," ⬇️ means "always lowers," and ⬆️ means "always increases."
+Use this handy chart as a shortcut for which interventions to use with which air quality problems. ✅ means "improves," ❌ means "makes worse or more like outdoor air," ⬇️ means "always lowers," and ⬆️ means "always increases."

 |Window fan + filter||❌||❌||✅||✅|